Communities are shining stars (Editorial)

-Stories of farm families persevering through tragedies and disasters — the power of local communities remains a shining star in our world.
+But after reporting and publishing our annual “Beating the Odds” supplement — stories of farm families persevering through tragedies and disasters — the power of local communities remains a shining star in our world.

 Two stories in particular, one on a fire at Jim and Janet Archer’s dairy farm, and one about Lenny Grasso’s recovery after a tornado ripped through his farm in Mullica Hill, N.J., stand out as hopeful reminders that all is not lost.